vmcodes/gatsby-plugin-objectpress/README.md

 module.exports = {
   plugins: [
     /*  Loads the source-plugin and adds credentials.
-     *  Production is enabled as 'true' by default, but this can be modified explicity
+     *  Production is enabled as 'true' by default, but this can be modified
      *  to additionally display pending post by setting production to 'false'.
      *  Sort is set to 'true' and 'publishDesc' (publishAt descending) by default.
      *  Options include: publishDesc, publishAsc, titleDesc, and titleAsc.